 When To Use Square Appointments

 For businesses that are already using Square, Square Appointments offers a robust platform to streamline appointments and sales.
-While Appointments is free for individual users, the price to add two to three users may be high for a smaller salon or service business, however.
-That said, if Square helps clients book faster and easier and helps you establish new business and ensure payment, the cost may be well worth the monthly fee.
+While Appointments is free for individual users, the price to add two to three users may be high for a smaller salon or service business.
+That said, if Square helps clients book faster and easier and lets you establish new business and ensure payment, the cost may be well worth the monthly fee.

 Jump back to comparison chart

-HoneyBook booking software is best for companies that need an all-in-one project management, booking, and payment management tool.
-With CRM at its core, HoneyBook does a great job of helping small businesses manage customer relationships from the first booked meeting to closing the deal and beyond.
+With CRM at its core, HoneyBook is an appointment scheduling app that also does a great job of helping small businesses manage customer relationships from the first booked meeting to closing the deal, getting paid, and beyond.

 For the consultative or creative entrepreneur, HoneyBook can save a lot of time while keeping costs low.
-As an all-in-one platform, you can reduce the number of tools you utilize while you track everything you need in one place.
+An all-in-one platform, you can use it to reduce the number of tools you utilize while you track everything you need in one place.
 That’s because whether your client hits your site or clicks on a Facebook ad, you can capture the lead and start tracking interaction.
-With the scheduling feature, you can set your availability for your clients so that they can claim the slot they need at the customer-facing, branded portal.
+With the scheduling feature, you can set your availability for your clients so they can claim the slot they need at the customer-facing, branded portal.
 Then, HoneyBook sends auto-replies and reminders to your client for you.